 Rangeland managers and researchers were mystified in 2003 by miles-wide holes in the blanket of cheatgrass (Bromus tectorum) that usually covers large swaths of the Intermountain West.

 Cheatgrass is an exotic Eurasian annual grass that sneaks in around our native perennial grasses and shrubs.
 When cheatgrass dries, its narrow leaves and stems are perfect fuel for fire.

 Our native shrubs are damaged or killed by fire.
 Native grasses weakened by previous fire, growing-season grazing, or drought also succumb to fire.
 Cheatgrass dies each year, after producing a bumper crop of seeds.
-The seeds move into burned areas while the native plants are recovering.
-Cheatgrass germinates quickly and produces fuel for the next fire.
+These seeds move into burned areas while the native plants are still recovering.
+Cheatgrass germinates quickly, grows, and produces more fuel.

 When I visited Winnemucca in June 2003, I found former cheatgrass stands looking more like parking lots than rangelands.
 The annual grasses and mustards were gone, but the perennial grasses and forbs (wildflowers) were thriving.
 After walking around and scratching my head for a couple days, I stopped at a nearby ranch and asked what they knew about the missing cheatgrass.

 The corral I pulled up to belonged to Jim Christison’s mother.
 She sent me up the road to talk to her son.
 Jim told me he’d seen “millions” of larvae “eating every green shoot” one January night.
 He took photos, collected larvae, and got them identified.
 Jim had found army cutworms (Euxoa axiliaris).

 Army cutworms are native larvae that eat introduced crops—wheat and canola—and exotic weeds—cheatgrass and mustards.
 The larvae grow into miller moths, which eat nectar.
 Moths from the Great Plains fly to the Northern Rockies for the summer, where they’re an important food for grizzly bears.
-We don’t know where moths from the Intermountain West go in summer.
+We know less about where moths from the Intermountain West go in summer.